theobald-software/kb.theobald-software.github.io/content/_troubleshooting/error-when-calling-a-function-module-or-bapi.md

 This could have many reasons.
 Here are some of the them:

-- No leading zeroes in FM Import Params
+- No leading zero's in FM Import Params

 - Date Format is wrong